lyle/lyle.github.io/_posts/2016-11-07-iphone-corpse-button.md

 I am enjoying my iPhone7 plus.
 The 2x camera is fun to use, and, even though I am a Nikon SLR user, I love the portrait mode of the iPhone with the software depth of field.

+* Take a look at the photos of [Miles I took with the iOS portrait feature](http://pix.lyle.troxell.com/Other/GeekSpeak-2016-11/n-zMDZCM/). iOS saves the original and the "blured".

 When the phone is powered off, you can tell there is no real button.
 I take it this design was due to the lack of longevity of moving parts, or, more likely, the perceived lack of longevity.
 Though the iPhone's have not really